Section Nine: 1 2

 Position your cursor just before the comma after "Dear".
 Now click the Inset Merge Field item on the Write & Insert Fields panel to see the following:

-The items on the menu are all the columns from your database.
+The items on the menu are all the columns from your database (or spreadsheet).
 With your cursor just before the comma after "Dear", click the Title item from the menu.
 Now hit the spacebar on your keyboard.
 From the same menu, select the Last_Name field.
 Your letter will then look like this:

 (The pointy arrows mean that you have a merge field inserted at that position.)